 Her brothers would never pay her attention now.

 Three or four horses stood still along the lower fence of the Open Space for the coolness there.
-They probably wished they could go down to the draw that separated her, and them, from the chain-up she’d come in on.
+They probably wished they could go down to the draw that separated her, and them, from the chain-off she’d come in on.
 They probably thought there was still a creek down there, like in the rainy season, and that the fence was keeping them out.
 This was another sad thought, and Bibit felt even worse.

 She kicked out her leg and was grimly happy to see that the toe of her Keds was soaked and black.
 Next, she picked gravel from her shin until it bled.
 Then she spit on it and rubbed it around until her shin was bronze.
 Maybe it didn’t matter so much about her brothers.
 Seeing her own self bleed like a broken dandelion, or anything else, proved she was real.